-- 16. Respondents shall forward to the Commission objective evidence of the successful completion of fair housing training in the form of a Certificate or a letter from the entity conducting the training within ten (10) days of the completion of the training.
-In addition, the Commission will send Complainant documentation verifying Respondents have completed the required fair housing training, as evidence of compliance with Term 13 of this Agreement. - 17.
-Within thirty (30) days of the execution of this Settlement Agreement, Respondents shall submit a written report to the Commission detailing Respondents' reasonable accommodation procedures with a copy of their reasonable accommodation policy and applicable request forms, as objective evidence that Respondents have adopted and implemented specific, uniform, and objective written standards, procedures and said forms for receiving and handling requests made by people with disabilities for reasonable accommodation, as evidence of compliance with Term 14 of this Agreement. - 18.
-Respondents agree to send a copy of Complainant's rental application and lease agreement to the Commission within seven (7) days of Complainant submitting said documents to Respondents, as evidence of compliance with Term 15 of this Agreement.
+- 16. Respondent shall forward to the Commission objective evidence of the successful completion of fair housing training in the form of a Certificate or a letter from the entity conducting the training within ten (10) days of the completion of the training, as evidence of compliance with Term 12 of this Agreement. - 17.
+Within thirty (30) days of the execution of this Settlement Agreement, Respondent shall submit a written report to the Commission detailing Respondent's reasonable accommodation procedures with a copy of their reasonable accommodation policy and applicable request forms, as objective evidence that Respondent has adopted and implemented specific, uniform, and objective written standards, procedures and said forms for receiving and handling requests made by people with disabilities for reasonable accommodation, as evidence of compliance with Term 13 of this Agreement.